-How to exercise as mothers in Bethesda and stay motivated to workout, despite all of the known benefits to do so, can be a major challenge.
+How to exercise as mothers in the Palisades and stay motivated to workout, despite all of the known benefits to do so, can be a major challenge.
 As the husband of a wife who is a homemaker and homeschooler, I see how challenging it is for a mother to find the time and energy to exercise (or do anything for yourself for that matter, lol!).
 However, if my wife can do it, guess what, so can you!
-Here are three tips that I learned from her about how you can motivate yourself to workout as mothers in Bethesda.
+Here are three tips that I learned from her about how you can motivate yourself to workout as mothers in the Palisades.

 2. Get an accountability partner: While my wife was in medical school, she had a workout partner.
 She has since told me that this was the most consistent time ever in her life that she had exercised because she did not want to let her friend down.
 They exercised at least three times every week around the same time each day(creating a habit!).
 If you are like her, then this may be the best route for you take to exercise as a mother.
 Research shows that there is strength in numbers!!

-3. Be the example: If you are like typical mothers in Bethesda and my wife, then your number one concern is for your kids (or your spouse or friends if you do not have a family).
+3. Be the example: If you are like typical mothers in the Palisades and my wife, then your number one concern is for your kids.
 Everything that you do and say revolves around them.
-As a result, our kids have a great deal of respect for her and trust her every move (well, at least most of the time).
-Since we are teaching our kids to live a healthy lifestyle, it is very important that they see us practicing what we teach.
+Since we are teaching our kids to live a healthy lifestyle, it is important that they see us exercising.
 My wife has incorporated exercise into our kids’ daily routine with her.
 Sometimes, they will go for a walk around the neighborhood, while other times, they will do an exercise DVD together.
 Remember, the family that exercises together, stays together!
 If you do not believe me, then click here: family and exercising together

 So, there you have it.
 My three tips for motivating yourself to exercise as mothers in the Palisades are:

 1. Asking someone to pay for personal training for you.

 3. Be an example to your family or loved ones.